052223-java-angular/Navarrete-p1/README.md

 ## Introduction

 This is a full stack movie application that will use Angular on the frontend and Springboot with a Postgres database on the backend.
-An external api called TMBD will also be used to retrieve movie data.
+An external api called TMBD will be used to retrieve all the movie data from the frontend to display.

+When a user reaches the home page they must register an account or login to an existing account.
+Once they do so they are redirected to a page that allows them to browse the most poopular movies, search for specific movies, or find movies by using a filter.
+Once a movie is found a user can click on the movie card and get redirected to a page that shows more information for the movie.
+While browsing for movies or when looking at a movie's details a user has the option to add the movie to one of their movie lists.
+In the navbar an option called movie lists will redirect the user to their movie lists.
+There a user can create new movie lists or modify their movie lists by removing movies or deleting the movie list.
+In the movie list the user can also request movie recommendations based off of the movies in their list.
+In the future I plan to implement a community polling sytem to allow users to vote from a set of movies during a set period of time.
+At the end of the allotted time a winner is chosen for that poll.
+I also want to implement a streaming service recommendation system to give a user a list of streaming service options to watch all the movies in a list in the cheapest way possible.

+On the backend of the application Springboot is used to create an abstraction of many process such as database connectivity, creation of a local server, crud operations, and the managing of object and their dependencies.
+Using annotations provided by Springboot the developement process for this backend application is faster and simpler.

 ## User Stories